 Information about the geographical distribution of emissions is useful for modelling and control purposes.
 The spatial distribution of emissions introduces another dimension (axis) to the general model.
-However, since 2011, the production of regional emission statistics has been stopped, due to quality problems, and per June 2012 it is uncertain whether it will be resumed.
+However, since 2011 the production of regional emission statistics has been stopped, due to quality problems, and per June 2013 it is uncertain whether, and, if relevant, in what form, it will be resumed.